-3.1 Non-Discrimination.- The City and the Union agree that there shall be no discrimination of any kind on the basis_because of age (over 40), race, ereed, color, religion(creed), national origin, (ancestry), military or veterans status, physical ander mental disability, medical condition, genetic information,-marital status, sexual orientation, sex (gender based includingsexual, gender based, pregnancy/childbirth, breastfeeding or related medical conditions), gender identity/expression, political affiliation or legitimate union activity or on any other basis prohibited by applicable Ffederal and State law against any employee or applicant for employment.
+3.1 Non-Discrimination.
+The City and the Union agree that there shall be no discrimination of any kind on the basis of age (over 40), race, color, religion (creed), national origin (ancestry), military or veteran status, physical and mental disability, medical condition, genetic information, marital status, sexual orientation, sex (gender based including pregnancy/childbirth, breastfeeding or related medical conditions), gender identity/expression, political affiliation or legitimate union activity or on any other basis prohibited by applicable Federal and State law against any employee or applicant for employment.

 - 3.2 Fair Labor Standards Act.
-The Union agrees to cooperate with the City to insure its members compliance with the provisions of the Fair Labor Standards Act (FLSA). - 3.3 Safety.
-The Union shall cooperate with the City in promoting safety objectives as defined in Federal, State, and local regulations by actively supporting safety programs, promoting safe work habits of members, and encouraging an ongoing, active participation by its members in safety related procedures and practices as offered and promulgated by the City of Stockton.
+The Union agrees to cooperate with the City to insure its members' compliance with the provisions of the Fair Labor Standards Act (FLSA). - 3.3 Safety.
+The Union shall cooperate with the City in promoting safety objectives as defined in Federal, State, and local regulations by actively supporting safety programs, promoting safe work habits of members, and encouraging an ongoing, active participation by its members in safety-related procedures and practices as offered and promulgated by the City of Stockton.